 Edvard Munch’s Exhibitions in London and Moscow

-Another Edvard Munch’s exhibition opened on April 17 at the State Tretyakov Gallery, one of the largest Russian fine art museums besides the Hermitage.
+Another Edvard Munch exhibition opened on April 17 at the State Tretyakov Gallery, one of the largest Russian fine art museums besides the Hermitage.
 Unlike the British Museum, the Moscow exposition focuses on paintings – there are about 70 of them.
-Thirty graphic artworks, photographs and memorial items from the Munch Museum in Oslo, as well as from the Pushkin State Museum of Fine Arts, are presented to visitors.
-The most famous exhibit is “The Scream,” one of the variants of which is kept in the Munch Museum.
+Thirty graphic artworks, photographs, and memorial items from the Munch Museum in Oslo, as well as from the Pushkin State Museum of Fine Arts, are presented to visitors.
+The most famous exhibit is “The Scream,” one of the variants of which is kept at the Munch Museum.
 This retrospective exhibition covers all stages of the outstanding Norwegian artist’s work, from symbolism to expressionism.